flatiron/director-explorer/README.md

 # director-explorer

-tools for interacting with and exploring <a href="http://github.com/flatiron/director">Director</a> routers.
+Tools for exploring <a href="http://github.com/flatiron/director">Director</a> routers.

 # Features